 Maintain Your Eye Health by Exercising Regularly

-Last Updated on January 16, 2023 by Aaron Barriga
+Last Updated on March 21, 2025 by Aaron Barriga

 It’s no secret that exercising is the best way to get in shape and stay fit.
 It keeps you healthy and helps you avoid serious health conditions.
 But, did you know that exercising is also extremely beneficial for your eye health?
-This is because the act of exercising releases hormones and anti-oxidants that are known to combat the effects of cell damage in the body, which also includes your eyes.

 How Physical Exercise Can Help You?

-Researchers have also conducted numerous studies on the matter and have found a strong correlation between exercising and good eye-health.
-When our body is undergoing physical stress in the form of a work-out, it stimulates our endocrine system, which releases chemicals and hormones that control the various cellular functions of the body.
-The hormones released while working-out are known to control a number of physiological reactions in the body.
-These hormones allow you to build new muscle and tissue while helping you burn fat.
-They also play a large role in facilitating the following bodily functions:
+Researchers have also conducted numerous studies on the matter and have found a strong correlation between exercising and good eye health.
+When our body is undergoing physical stress in the form of a workout, it stimulates our endocrine system, which releases chemicals and hormones that control the various cellular functions of the body.

-• tissue growth and regeneration
+• Tissue growth and regeneration

-• hydration levels
+• Hydration levels

-• synthesis and degradation of muscle protein
+• Synthesis and degradation of muscle protein

-• energy generation
+• Energy generation

-• metabolism levels
+• Metabolism levels

 1. Cataract